commercetools/merchant-center-application-kit/README.md

   setupGlobalErrorListener,
 } from '@commercetools-local/application-shell';
 import { Sdk } from '@commercetools-local/sdk';
-import * as sdkService from '@commercetools-local/sdk-service';
+import * as globalActions from '@commercetools-local/actions-global';
 import PageNotFound from '@commercetools-local/core/components/page-not-found';

 // NOTE: the following relative imports depend on the location of this file.